readingcapital/readingcapital.github.io/volume-1/index.md

 #### A Relative Diminution of the Variable Part of Capital Occurs in the Course of the Further Progress of Accumulation and of the Concentration Accompanying it ####

-Insofar capital uses increases in productivity as a means of accumulation, the technical composition of capital (and to a lesser extend organic composition due to cheapening of $c$) increases.
-This implies a relative diminishing of variable capital and transcends the obstacle of the previous sub-chapter.
+Insofar capital uses increases in productivity as a means of accumulation, the technical composition of capital increases.
+This implies a relative diminishing of variable capital relatively to $c$ (although organic composition increases slower than technical composition due to cheapening of $c$) and transcends the obstacle of the previous sub-chapter.

 This process of accumulation implies a growing *concentration* of the means of production in the hands of individual capitalists.
 On the other hand, new